shepheb1/shepheb1.github.io/other-papers.md

 layout: page
 ---

-Here are a few other papers, which do not fit the general topics mentioned above, but that I think are kind of fun and worth highlighting.
+Here are a few other papers, which do not fit into one of my larger areas of specific research topics, but that I think are kind of fun and worth highlighting.
 A complete list of all my publications is on my CV.

 Shepherd BE.
 The cost of checking proportional hazards. *Statistics in Medicine* 2008; 27: 1248-1260. [link](https://pubmed.ncbi.nlm.nih.gov/17708517/)